-- Taco Seasoning - Homemade or buy a certified Low FODMAP version.
+- Taco Seasoning - Homemade taco seasoning or buy a certified Low FODMAP version for sensitive guts.

 - Shredded Pepper Jack Cheese - I like spicy, melty cheese.
 If you need a non-spicy version, use a slice of Monterey cheese.
 You will still get that great melty cheese without the spice.